oracle-quickstart/oci-cloudnative/src/docs/content/observability/observability-example/setup.md

 ![agent-config](../../images/agent-config.png)

 {{% alert style="information" icon="warning" %}}
-The regexp parser is looking for a specific payment failure message which is logged by mushop-orders pod.
+The json parser helps analyze the the pod logs format.
 {{% /alert %}}

 {{% alert style="information" icon="warning" %}}
-Here we are targetting all the pods by using /var/log/containers/\*.log.
+Here we are targetting all the pod logs by using /var/log/containers/\*.log.
 However, we can also target a specific pod.
 Example: /var/log/containers/mushop-orders\*.log in this case.
 {{% /alert %}}

 7. Verify the fluentd.conf